NVIDIA/cheminformatics/tutorial/Tutorial.md

 1. Add the following list of comma-separated ChEMBL IDs, based on hits identified in the anti-SARS-CoV-2 virtual screen, to the box labeled "Molecule(s) of Interest" and press "Highlight":
 > CHEMBL1524273,CHEMBL2105398,CHEMBL1191,CHEMBL1355299
 2. The compounds will be added to the plot (if necessary) and represented with large diamonds.
-They will also appear in the table below -- these compounds of interest will be used in the next section.
+3. They will also appear in the table below -- these compounds of interest will be used in the next section.
+4. For the compounds with ChEMBL IDs of `CHEMBL1191` and `CHEMBL1524273`, select "Add for Interpolation" from the table.

 ![Following Compounds of Interest](assets/following_compounds_of_interest.png)